4 Fun and Effective Ideas for Multiplication Fact Practice

 Visual Multiplication Fact Practice

 For my visual learners, seeing the math made all the difference.
+This visual support for multiplication concepts can take many forms.
 I used number charts, arrays, and models to help my students make sense of multiplication relationships.
 When they could visualize the groups, products, and patterns, multiplication fact practice became much more meaningful.

 The Real Goal of Practicing